 A. Functioning of the Working Group

-At the November session, the members of the Working Group appoint the Chairperson-Rapporteur for one year taking due account of the need for rotation among the geographical regions.
+Each year at the November session, the members of the Working Group appoint the Chairperson-Rapporteur for one year, taking due account of the need for rotation among the geographical regions.

 The Working Group meets three times per year, twice in Geneva and once in New York.